Taiwan slams Chinese balloons as safety threat, psychological warfare | Law-Order

 Taiwan is on high alert for Chinese military and political activity ahead of the Jan.
 13 presidential and parliamentary elections.
 It says China is exerting military and economic pressure in an attempt to interfere in the elections.
 China views the island as its own territory, a claim Taiwan's government rejects.

 Since last month Taiwan's defence ministry has reported several instances of Chinese balloons flying over the sensitive Taiwan Strait.
-It said this week some balloons had flown over Taiwan island near major air bases.
+It has said over the past week some balloons had flown over Taiwan island near major air bases.
 In a statement on Saturday, the ministry said the balloons were a "serious threat" to international aviation safety given their flight paths.

 "We also express our condemnation of the Chinese communists' disregard for aviation safety and its disregard for the safety of passengers on cross-Taiwan Strait and international flights," it said.
 The ministry said its analysis was that the balloons were part of China's "grey zone" tactics against Taiwan "in an attempt to use cognitive warfare to affect the morale of our people".

 This was stronger than Taiwan's previous assertions that the balloons appeared to be mostly for weather monitoring, driven by prevailing winds at this time of year.
-Calls seeking comment to China's defence ministry, Taiwan Affairs Office and civil aviation administration were not answered on Saturday outside of work hours.
+China's Taiwan Affairs Office referred Reuters to previous comments stating that Taiwan's ruling Democratic Progressive Party (DPP) was "hyping up the threat from the mainland as the election approaches" and inciting confrontation.

-China's defence ministry last week declined to comment on the balloons at a monthly news conference.
-Taiwan Vice President Lai Ching-te, the presidential candidate for the ruling Democratic Progressive Party, told a campaign event on Saturday that China was using its warships, warplanes and fake news to "divide Taiwan".
+China's defence ministry declined to comment on the balloons at a monthly news conference in December.
+Taiwan Vice President Lai Ching-te, the DPP's presidential candidate, told a campaign event on Saturday that China was using its warships, warplanes and fake news to "divide Taiwan".

 "I urge you all with your sacred votes to tell the world that Taiwan will not surrender to an authoritarian regime but will continue to choose democracy and freedom," Lai said, according to his campaign team.
 STRONGER WORDING